xyz-liu15/multi-agent-novel-creator/README.md

     ```
     This will load the latest saved state from the `./data` directory.

+5.  **Export Novel to a File**:
+    After chapters are generated, you can export the complete novel content to a single text file.
+    ```bash
+    /home/athanx/multi-agent-novel-creator/.venv/bin/python -m src.main export [output_filename.txt]
+    ```
+    The `output_filename.txt` is optional; if not provided, it defaults to `novel_output.txt`.
+The file will be saved in the `./data` directory.

 ## 🏗️ Project Architecture

 This project adopts a layered and modular design, mainly composed of the following core components: